 Anchen Schulz, Ph.D., Principal of Archbishop Carroll explained, “Our plan focuses on the areas of critical thinking and problem solving, academic integrity, and communication and collaboration.
 Representatives from our entire Carroll community — faculty, staff, parents, students, alumni, administrators, and Board members — all contributed to the development of the plan.
 We are blessed to have such an engaged and supportive community.”

 Archbishop John Carroll High School’s mission permeated every aspect of the Middle States committee’s visit to the hilltop last week.
 Academically, Carroll received glowing reviews.
 Carroll teachers use data from learning studies to improve their teaching techniques and recent Whiteboards and Chromebook technology upgrades are being used in the classroom.
-In summary, the committee noted that the teachers showed a commitment to using data to
+In summary, the committee noted that the teachers showed a commitment to using data to improve student learning.

 The committee spoke directly to students, praising the abundance of opportunities to grow in faith, including Kairos retreats, daily mass, student-led prayer at lunch, service projects, and the evening Genesis program.
 Additionally, St. Katherine’s and Best Buddies Programs create friendships, opportunities for leadership experience, and the growth of empathy and love.
 Describing the school as a family that assures a personalized and individualized high-quality

 education for each child, the committee found Carroll to be a “true community of caring.”

 Contributions from our Board of Education and staff, community members, and students who participated in the Middle States reaccreditation process were critical and meaningful to the successful reaccreditation and continued growth of Archbishop John Carroll High School.
 A job well done by our Carroll community!